yousefja/nori/journal.md

 * skipped day 1.4, acs demo bc multiple files
 * skipped day 1.7, transit
 * because of not having the data from day 1, also skipped corresponding notebooks in day 2
+* loading opp atlas in python requires polar (alt to pandas for large dfs)